 immunodeficient rat model

-The SRG™ rat was created by Hera BioLabs through targeted-nuclease mediated gene disruption of the II2rg and Rag2 genes on the Sprague Dawley background.
-It contains a 8 bp deletion in the Rag2 gene leading to a defective V(D)J recombination which prevents T cell and B cell development.
+The SRG rat was created through targeted-nuclease mediated gene disruption of the II2rg and Rag2 genes on the Sprague Dawley background.
+It contains an 8 bp deletion in the Rag2 gene, and similar to Rag2 knockout mice, leads to a defective V(D)J recombination preventing T cell and B cell development.
 It also has a 16 bp deletion in the Il2rg gene, which leads to a lack of cytokine signaling, resulting defective lymphoid development.
 The combined mutations result in a loss of mature B, T, and NK cells.

 Inquire for pricing of different age ranges, bulk pricing, and for non-profit/academic users.